symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     :align: center
     :width: 450px

-    Example of an AggregateTransaction between two participants
+    Example of an Aggregate Transaction between two participants.
+Alice transfers Euros and the ticket vendor transfers the tickets **at the same time**.
+The network guarantees that both transactions succeed or none does.

-When all involved :doc:`accounts <../concepts/account>` have cosigned the AggregateTransaction, all the inner transactions are executed at the same time.
+Instead of signing each inner transaction individually, the aggregate transaction gathers all required signatures (called then **cosignatures**).
+Only when all necessary signatures have been provided the aggregate transaction can be processed, and all inner transactions are executed simultaneously.

 |codename|'s :ref:`public network <config-network-properties>` supports aggregate transaction containing up to **100** inner transactions involving up to **25** different cosignatories (as defined by the ``maxTransactionsPerAggregate`` and ``maxCosignaturesPerAggregate`` properties).
 Other aggregate transactions are not allowed as inner transactions.